viru2001/agency/README.md

 # Travel Agency System

 - Customers can book various tours.
-- Users can see testimonials, blog posts and can contact tours team in case of any query.
+- Users can see testimonials, blog posts and can contact tours team in case of any query .
-- From Admin portal admin can add and delete tours.
+- From Admin portal admin can add and delete tours .

 Watch Output Video